a-b-street/abstreet/book/src/dev/README.md

 - `tests`: integration tests
 - `experiment`: ...
 - `parking_mapper`: a standalone tool to help map street parking in OSM
+- `osm_viewer`: a standalone tool to render OSM in detail

 ## Code conventions